panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 concat('a', 'b'); // => 'ab'
 ```

-While the imported module exports its components using `export` syntax:
+While the *imported module* exports its components using `export` syntax:

 ```javascript
 // The imported module exports components export const concat = (paramA, paramB) => paramA + paramB;
 ```

 `import { concat } from './concatModule.js'` way of using ES modules is *static*: meaning that the dependencies between modules are known at compile time.
+A static dependency is *always* included in the app's bundle.

-While static importing works in most situations, sometimes you'd like to save the client's bandwidth and load modules conditionally.
+Static importing works in most situations.
+But sometimes you'd like to save a bit of client's bandwidth and load modules dynamically.

-You can import modules dynamically if you use `import` as a function &mdash; `import(pathToModule)`.
-Dynamic import is a JavaScript language feature starting ES2020.
+You can import modules dynamically if you use `import` as a function &mdash; `import(pathToModule)` &mdash; a feature available starting ES2020.

-Let's see how dynamic import works, and when you might find it useful.
+Let's see how dynamic import works, and when it's useful.

 ## 1. Dynamic import of modules

-When the `import` keyword is used as a function rather than as a static import syntax:
+When the `import` keyword is used as a function:

 ```javascript
 const module = await import(path);